waxx567/Dell/resume projects/crm/NOTES.md

 # CRM

-I'm going to build a website using:
+I'm going to build a CRM using:
 - Django
 - Tailwind